delawaremathguy/ShoppingList14/README.md

 * comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.

 * The basic architecture of the app has been simplified.
-What started out in Version 1.0 as a few views with simple @FetchRequests finished using an MVVM-style architecture and Notfications that completely avoided using @FetchRequest.
+What started out in Version 1.0 as a few views with simple @FetchRequests finished using an MVVM-style architecture and Notifications that completely avoided using @FetchRequest.
 Version 2.0 of the app has now become ... *wait for it* ... an app having a few views with simple @FetchRequests.
 This is shocking!  *See the App Architecture comments below*.

 * Views now effect changes to Items and Locations by calling class functions defined on `Item` and `Location` directly, which then are handled appropriately by the Core Data classes (as if they were acting as view models).